Sheffield-iGEM/syn-zeug/README.md

 Though you could download the code and build SZ yourself, there is a pre-built and automatically updated version of the web UI available at <https://sheffield-igem.github.io/syn-zeug/>.

+For a live demonstration of SZ toolbox and a showcase of its capabilities, we've made [a short walkthrough video](https://youtu.be/vFJ4Za0eWUg).

 ## Where Is Everything?

 - `syn-zeug` is the core Rust library where biotools are implemented